starknet-edu/starknetbook/src/ch03-02-sequencers.md

 For more details on the Decentralization of Starknet, refer to the dedicated subchapter in this Chapter.

-Proving transactions doesn’t required to be decentralized (although in the near future Starknet will operate with decentralized provers).
+Proving transactions doesn’t require to be decentralized (although in the near future Starknet will operate with decentralized provers).
 Once the order is set, anyone can submit a proof; it’s either correct or not.
 However, the process that determines this order should be decentralized